jialing-wu/jialing-wu.github.io.save/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jialing Wu is currently a second-year master student in International Education Policy and Management at Vanderbilt Peabody College.
-She also hold a bachelor's degree in Mechanical Engineering.
-Jialing's areas of interest engineering education and she is now a Graduate Research Assistant at Engineering for Us All
+She also holds a bachelor's degree in Mechanical Engineering.
+Jialing's areas of interest is engineering education and she is now a Graduate Research Assistant at Engineering for Us All

 Previously, Jialing served as a program coordinator at an NGO in Shanghai, China, implementing project-based lessons to migrant children.
-She also worked at a consulting firm and provided human resourse strategies for companies in the field of education, consulting, finance, industries, and pharmaceuticals.
+She also worked at a consulting firm and provided human resource strategies for companies in the field of education, consulting, finance, industries, and pharmaceuticals.
 {style="text-align: justify;"}